 The Ultimate Size and Strength Stack Stack: Juggernaut X and MASSPORT

-The original “Juggernaut” pre-workout formula contained whey protein with maltodextrins, in conjunction with creatine, caffeine, beta alanine, arginine, and other performance enhancing ingredients.
+The original “Juggernaut” pre-workout formula contained BCAA with maltodextrins, in conjunction with creatine, caffeine, beta alanine, arginine, and other performance enhancing ingredients.
 One of the biggest requests from consumers was to create a carb free version of Juggernaut so that it could be used by people on low carb diets.
-So when we designed Juggernaut X™, we created the pre-workout carb free, but as many people know, insulin spikes from carbohydrates can increase vasodilation and enhance muscle pumps.
+So when we designed Juggernaut X, we created the pre-workout carb free, but as many people know, insulin spikes from carbohydrates can increase vasodilation and enhance muscle pumps.

 Here is a look at the active ingredients in Juggernaut X

 L-Citrulline is an amino acid that supports arginine and nitric oxide concentrations, ultimately assisting in the regulation of blood flow and muscular endurance.
 A new study recently just reported that 8 grams of citrulline a day increases leg performance in experienced weight lifters.
 Researchers had experienced weight lifters take citrulline before performing submaximal repeated bouts of multiple lower-body resistance exercises would improve performance.
 The exercise protocol resulted in significant decrease in the number of repetitions in response to exercise.

 Agmatine is a unique supplement capable of providing enormous benefits to anyone looking to improve their mental and physical performance.
 Agmatine biosynthesis by arginine decarboxylation is well positioned to compete with the principal arginine-dependent pathways, namely: Nitrogen metabolism (urea cycle), polyamine and NO synthesis, as well as protein synthesis.
 Studies show that agmatine has cardio-protective and supportive benefits through (among other actions) its impact on nitric oxide regulation, neuroprotective benefits through its role as a modulator and supportive agent for neurotransmitters, and cognitive/mood-supporting benefits through its combined influences on nitric oxide synthesis and neurotransmitter modulation.

 Amazingly, the study found that creatine supplementation added to a resistance-training program amplifies the training-induced decrease in serum levels of myostatin, increasing the effects of exercise on muscle strength and mass.
 Other studies have reported that ingestion of creatine enhances muscle IGF-1 responses as well in conjunction with increasing satellite cell activation.

 For example, a placebo-controlled double-blind study of 33 men was recently undertaken at The College of New Jersey.
 After being placed into a creatine only (10.5 grams/day), creatine + beta alanine (10.5 grams creatine + 3.2 grams/day beta alanine), or placebo (10.5 grams/day of dextrose) group, subjects underwent 10-weeks of resistance training.
 Researchers reported that subjects in the creatine + beta-alanine group gained significantly more lean mass (~ 4 lbs.) and lost more body fat than subjects in the other two groups.
 Also, fatigue rates during training were lowest, and training volume was highest, respectively, in the creatine + beta-alanine group.

 At the end of the study, caffeine resulted in improved repetitions to failure, greater peak blood lactate, and lower RPE compared to placebo.
 Muscle pain perception was also significantly lower in the caffeine condition compared to placebo.
 Caffeine increased reps to failure by an average of 11.6% on the bench press and 19.1% on the leg press.
 The results suggest that caffeine ingestion enhances muscular strength performance and reduces upper body muscle pain perception immediately following a bout of high-intensity resistance exercise to failure.